SOCS Observership Grant

 - Curriculum vitae

 - A letter from the proposed mentor to include a statement of willingness to provide the time necessary for this mentorship, any significant and pertinent details of the planned mentorship, and a specific mention of whether the time frame and budget are appropriate for the proposed mentorship.
 Mentor must be a member of SOCS.

 - A letter from the residency program director, department chair or a faculty member attesting to the applicant’s character and potential to benefit from the mentorship.

-- Completion of short surveys (pre and post observership)
+- Completion of short survey (post-observership).

-- A one page written report by the applicant summarizing the experience and what was learned is required after the mentorship has been completed, along with a photograph of the mentee and mentor together, for possible publication on the SOCS website, annual meeting report, and social media.
+- A one-page written report by the applicant summarizing the experience and what was learned is required after the mentorship has been completed, along with a photograph of the mentee and mentor together, for possible publication on the SOCS website, annual meeting report, and social media.

 Click here for more information on the Valeant Research Award.

 Read published peer-reviewed articles written your by Skin of Color Society members